idreeskhan/docker-stacks/edward-notebook/README.md

-# Jupyter Notebook Scientific Python Stack + Tensorflow + Edward
+# Jupyter Notebook Scipy Stack + Tensorflow + Edward
 Does not include GPU support

 ## Run with Docker